Welcome to today's edition of the Rush 24-7 podcast.

 September 27, 2006, Washington, D.C., Senator Barack Obama on the Senate floor.

-The irony of the underlying bill, as it's written, is that someone like Khalid Sheikh Muhammad is gonna get basically a full military trial with all the bells and whistles.
+The irony of the underlying bill as it's written is that someone like Khalid Sheikh Mohammed is going to get basically a full military trial with all the bells and whistles.

-He's gonna have counsel, he's gonna be able to present evidence, he's gonna be able to rebut the government's case because the feeling is is that he's guilty of a war crime and to do otherwise might violate some of our agreements under the Geneva Convention.
+He's going to be able to rebut the government's case because the feeling is that he's guilty of a war crime and to do otherwise might violate some of our agreements under the Geneva Convention.

-I think that's good that we're gonna provide him with some procedure and process.
+I think that's good that we're going to provide him with some procedure and process.

 In this, Obama is supporting a full military commission trial, a military tribunal.